pablo-lopez-martinez/Functional-programming/README.md

 In this repository, you will find the following elements:

 Practices from 1-12: These set of folders contain multiple exercises for understanding the fundamentals of Ocaml from basic sintax to list handling and more complex algorithms.
+Combat: A competitive test to create an algorithm for an squirrel to cross a matrix with trees and arrive at the end point using backtracking.

 ## Instructions